Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

   - their services remain free until 200 MB of DNS transfer is met during a year (1 million DNS queries), which should seldom occur due to DNS caching from clients

-  - their DNS web interface is one of the simpliest to configure (most others are rather tricky)
+  - their DNS web interface is one of the simplest to configure (most others are rather tricky)

   - they are believed to be among the most robust DNS providers on the Internet, and they are probably located not in Europe only